anodyne/nova/docs/skinning/anatomy.md

 # Anatomy of a Nova 3 Skin

 At first glance, Nova 3 skins will look incredibly foreign to anyone familiar with Nova 1 and 2 skins.
-There are a lot less files and a completely different file structure in each skin folder.
+There are fewer files and a completely different file structure in each skin folder.
 By the end of this document though, you'll be familiar with all the different components that _can_ make up a skin (but don't necessarily _have_ to make up a skin).

 ## Components